European e-scooter and micromobility startup Dott raises $85 million – TechCrunch

 Dott has raised a new $85 million Series B funding round — this round is a mix of equity and asset-backed debt financing.
 Belgium-based investment company Sofina is leading the investment.
 Dott is a micromobility startup that is better known for its colorful electric scooters that you can find across several European cities.

-The company operates a fleet of 30,000 electric scooters in five cities.
+The company operates a fleet of 30,000 electric scooters in five countries.
 Users can download a mobile app and unlock a scooter through the app.
 The company charges an unlocking fee as well as a per-minute price.

 During its early days, Dott positioned itself as a capital-efficient, sustainable e-scooter company.
 It has raised a lot less money than Bird or Lime and it has taken a different approach when it comes to operations.